Bayerische Motoren Werke Aktiengesellschaft (ETR:BMW) Given a €125.00 Price Target at Jefferies Financial Group

-Bayerische Motoren Werke Aktiengesellschaft (ETR:BMW) has been given a €125.00 ($147.06) price objective by research analysts at Jefferies Financial Group in a report issued on Tuesday, Borsen Zeitung reports.
-Jefferies Financial Group’s price target would indicate a potential upside of 57.29% from the stock’s current price.
+Bayerische Motoren Werke Aktiengesellschaft (ETR:BMW) has been given a €125.00 ($147.06) price target by research analysts at Jefferies Financial Group in a report released on Tuesday, Borsen Zeitung reports.
+Jefferies Financial Group’s target price suggests a potential upside of 56.54% from the company’s current price.

 Bayerische Motoren Werke AG, together with its subsidiaries, develops, manufactures, and sells automobiles and motorcycles, and spare parts and accessories worldwide.
 It operates through Automotive, Motorcycles, and Financial Services segments.
 The Automotive segment develops, manufactures, assembles, and sells passenger cars, including off-road vehicles as well as spare parts, accessories, and mobility services under the BMW, MINI and Rolls-Royce brands.